 The Ghost Network: Activate by I.I.
 Davidson

 Jack and his friend are hackers who get taken to a top-secret tech school where all is not as it seems.
-Not only are the kids in danger but there seems to be a computer implanted inside their brains!?
-The story intrigued me from the get-go but after about the middle, the action was so fast-paced and suspenseful, I was totally hooked.
+Not only are the kids in danger, but there seems to be a computer implanted inside their brains!?
+The science fiction series intrigued me, the action was so fast-paced and suspenseful, I was totally hooked.

 Edge of Extinction The Ark Plan by Laura Martin